odipar/spread/README.md

 The question is: how fast can you recalculate the SHA256 hash of that slightly modified file?

 ###SplitHash
-The first know Sequence ADT that is capable to incrementally re-hash slightly modified data in `O(log(n))` is called SplitHash.
+The first known Sequence ADT that is capable to incrementally re-hash slightly modified data in `O(log(n))` is called SplitHash.

 What's interesting about SplitHash is that it isn't build on top of a single cryptographic hash type (like GIT's SHA1), but on top of 'infinite' hashes with the following API.